Flex150 - Trampoline JumpFlex - Free user manual and instructions

 - Learn fundamental bounces and body positions thoroughly before attempting more advanced skills.

-- Properly secure the trampoline when not in use to protect against unauthorised use.
+- Properly secure the trampoline when not in use to protect against unauthorized use.
 If a trampoline ladder is used, the supervisor should remove it from the trampoline when leaving the area.

 - The trampoline must not be used in gusty or severe winds and only when wind or air movement is calm and gentle.